AI Is Now Helping Scientists Discover New Medicines — Here Is How It Will Save Lives

 How Drug Discovery Worked Before AI

-To understand why AI in medicine is such a big deal, you need to understand how slow and expensive the old process was.
+To understand why AI in medicine is such a significant development, you need to understand how slow, expensive, and uncertain the old process actually was.

 | Stage | Old Way (Before AI) | Time Taken |